schwartzlab-methods/NEST/README.md

 collections ==

 ###   System requirements:
 This model is tested on CentOS 7 and GPU servers with versions: Nvidia P100 and V100.
-This model is expected to run on any Linux server.
+This model is expected to run on any Linux server, e.g., Compute Canada as well.

 ### Make the system recognize 'nest' command to run the model: